 The control and line cards perform an initialization process when you power on or reset the chassis.
 The process may have up to three phases.
-The number of phases and their durations depend on the number of controller cards in the chassis.
+The number of phases and their durations depend on the number of control cards in the chassis.
 There are three possible configurations:

-Configuration 1: Chassis with one controller card.
+Configuration 1: Chassis with one control card.

-The initialization process for a chassis with only one controller card has two phases and takes approximately two minutes.
-In the first phase the controller card initializes its management software.
-In the second phase the line cards initialize their management software and receive their configuration settings from the controller card.
+The initialization process for a chassis that has only one control card has two phases.
+The entire process takes approximately two minutes.
+In the first phase the control card initializes its management software.
+In the second phase the line cards initialize their management software and receive their configuration settings from the control card.
 The control and line cards begin forwarding network traffic at the completion of the initialization process.

-Configuration 2: Chassis with two controller cards that have identical configuration databases and load files.
+Configuration 2: Chassis with two control cards that have identical configuration databases and load files.

-The initialization process for a chassis with two controller cards has three phases.
+The initialization process for a chassis with two control cards has three phases.
 The first two phases are the same as in configuration 1.
-At their completion, the Ethernet line cards begin to forward traffic from their ports and the active controller card starts to forward traffic across the backplane.
-At this point, each line card slot has 200Mbps of backplane bandwidth.
+At their completion, the Ethernet line cards begin to forward traffic from their ports and the active control card starts to forward traffic across the backplane.
+At this point, the available bandwidth across the backplane is 200Mbps.

-In the third phase the inactive controller card synchronizes its database and load files with the active card.
-If the databases and files are already the same, the third phase requires about thirty seconds, after which the inactive controller card begins to forward packets across the backplane, which increases the backplane bandwidth to 400Mbps for each line card slot.
+In the third phase the inactive control card synchronizes its database and load files with the active card.
+If the databases and files are already the same, the third phase requires about thirty seconds, after which the inactive control card joins with the active card in forwarding packets across the backplane, to provide the full 400Mbps of backplane bandwidth.

-Configuration 3: Chassis with two controller cards that have different configuration databases and load files.
+Configuration 3: Chassis with two control cards that have different configuration databases and load files.

-The initialization process for a chassis with two controller cards has three phases.
-At the completion of the first two phases, which are the same as in configuration 1, the Ethernet line cards begin to forward traffic from their ports and the active controller card starts to forward traffic across the backplane.
-At this point, the backplane bandwidth is 200Mbps for each line card slot.
+The initialization process for a chassis with two control cards has three phases.
+At the completion of the first two phases, which are the same as in configuration 1, the Ethernet line cards begin to forward traffic from their ports and the active control card starts to forward traffic across the backplane.
+At this point, the available bandwidth across the backplane is 200Mbps.

-During the third phase, the inactive controller card synchronizes its configuration database and load files with the active controller card.
+During the third phase, the inactive control card synchronizes its configuration database and load files with the active control card.
 The length of the third phase depends on the differences in the files, and may take several minutes to complete.
-During the synchronization, the inactive controller card does not forward traffic on the backplane.
-Only after it has fully synchronized its files with the active card does the inactive card begin to forward packets on the backplane.
+During the synchronization, the inactive control card does not forward traffic across the backplane.
+Only after it has fully synchronized its files with the active card does the inactive card begin to forward packets across the backplane.